Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Analysis of polynomial neural networks

+In order to study the decay rate of the eigenvalues, we can express the NTK as the product of multiple kernels and present the decay rate of the eigenvalues of PNNs.

-\begin{theorem} PNNs with $N$-degree ($N\ge2$) multiplicative interactions is considered.
-Denote by $\{\mu_{1}, \mu_{2}, \dots \}$ the eigenvalues associated to the NTK.
+\begin{theorem} Consider PNNs with $N$-degree ($N\ge2$) multiplicative interactions and denote by $(\mu_k)_{k=0}^\infty$ the eigenvalues associated to the NTK.
 Then for $k \gg d\ $, we have $\mu_{k} = \Omega((N^2k)^{-d/2})$. \end{theorem} The proof can be found in~\cref{sec:proofofeigenvalue}.
 As a comparison, the decay rate for both deep fully-connected NNs and residual NNs is $\Omega((k)^{-d})$~\citep{belfer2021spectral}.
-Thus, we can see a slower decay rate when inserting Hadamard product into standard NNs, which leads to a faster learning towards high-frequency information.
+Thus, we can see a slower decay rate when inserting Hadamard product into standard NNs, which leads to a faster learning towards high-frequency functions.